alessiakz/INFO550_Final_Project/README.md

 ### Building Docker Image

-Type the command "docker build -t project_image ." to manually build the Docker image.
+Type the command "docker build -t alessiakz/final_project_image ." to manually build the Docker image.
-You can also type the command "make project_image" to build the Docker image through the Makefile.
+You can also type the command "make project_image" to build the Docker image through the Makefile command.

+### Pulling Docker Image

+Type the command "docker pull alessiakz/final_project_image" to pull the Docker image from Docker Hub.
+You can also type the command "make pull_image" to pull the Docker image through the Makefile command.

 ### Running Automated Version of Image

-Type the command "docker run -v '/$$(pwd)/final_report':/project/final_report project_image" to manually build the Docker container and have the report built be mounted to your local system.
+Type the command "docker run -v 'docker run -v "//$$(pwd)"/final_report:/project/final_report alessiakz/final_project_image" to manually build the Docker container and have the report built be mounted to your local system.

-You can also type the command "make final_project/final_project_covid.html" to build the report in the Docker container and mounted to your local system.
+You can also type the command "make final_report" to build the report in the Docker container and mounted to your local system.